shellerci/gathertown-scheduler/README.md

 gathertown-scheduler %
 ```
+Take the URL from the publish output, and paste it into the Gather configuration object you created earlier, and you're good to go!

 ## Usage

 Usage is pretty straightforward.
 Go to the first object you created, press x to interact, enter the meeting ID, and close out of the window once it's completed.
 Then just walk over to the hangout object, interact, and launch the meeting.

 ![image](./img/meeting-config-demo.gif)